 Katie Weiland was my first mentor concerning writing craft.

-While I struggled starting my first novel, I stumbled upon her blog and bought her books on outlining and structure – they literally changed my writing life!
+While I struggled to start writing my first novel, I stumbled upon her blog and bought her books on outlining and structure – they literally changed my writing life!

 I understood the process of outlining which helped me shape my novel.
 The understanding of structure revolutionized the way I wrote the middle section (Act II) of my novel, which I always struggled with.